chorankates/h4ck/i-Bright7x/README.md

 97451790c9
 ```

-the first 10 characters of the MD5 sum of the MAC address is the SSID password.
+the first 10 characters of the MD5 sum of the MAC address is the SSID password - and the SSID contains the MAC address.

 unfortunately, this password does not work when attempting to log in to the web application running on :80